 - A portrait you are proud to show people

 - A photo from a family BBQ or vacation.
 These are great to give to family and friends…..but do not under any circumstances use these for your LinkedIN profile, business website or business card.
 It only tarnishes the image you want to portray

 - Any image NOT taken by a professional.
 Potential clients will take you more seriously if you took the time to have quality headshots taken.

 OK, OK……I know, you want to know what you should wear?!
 So here it is.

-–Ties Patterns are OK.
-Just keep in mind that tie should compliment the suit in your portrait…..not stand out on it’s own and be the only thing the viewers eye concentrates on.
+- Ties Patterns are OK.
+Just keep in mind that tie should complement the suit in your portrait…..not stand out on it’s own and be the only thing the viewers eye concentrates on.
 For example: If you are wearing a black suit and a white shirt.
 A gray would be a nice compliment.
 A bright red tie on the other hand…would be to dominant of a color for a portrait.

 For a Business Casual Headshot

 So…..maybe you’re job is a bit more casual and wearing a suit and tie in your headshot might be a “bit to much”.
 That’s Ok….each profession is different and again you need to wear clothing you feel comfortable in and would be seen wearing at your job.
 So here are a few suggestions for you.